hwstar/BOMtools/README.md

 * urllib3
 * urllib.parse
 * decimal

+The following python3 modules are required for partview.py

+* sqlite3
+* configparser
+* tkinter import
+* tkinter.ttk

 Before running the parts manager or the merger scripts, the database will need to be created.
 A separate script, gendb.py in the bommgr